Iran–Venezuela relations: 2022: Iran's Naval base

 As Israeli intelligence sources declared, Iran makes relations with Venezuela, and Iranian naval forces are planning to build a naval base at ports of Venezuela to operate out of in the Americas.

 2023: Increased military presence and oil trade

 Iran's petroleum exports hit a new high in early 2023 due to increased shipments to Venezuela and China.
 Iran had supported Venezuela's oil exports, and its navy established a presence in Panama Canal for the first time ever.
 The two countries also announced direct flights between Tehran and Caracas starting in August 2023.
+From 2023 onwards, Iran has been looking to widen its collaboration with Latin America.
+Though visits, agreements and dispatching specialists, Iran has tried to overcome sanctions laid on it.

+2024

+Between 2024 and 2025, it was reported the swap deal started breaking down because Venezuela fell behind on its deliveries.
+This showed the deal was both fragile and not very transparent.
+In 2026, Donald Trump said it was his intention to seize over 50 million barrels of oil from Venezuela following the removal and subsequent arrest of former Venezuelan President Nicolás Maduro.

+The Venezuela-Iran "ghost flights" were irregular cargo/passenger flights operated by sanctioned airlines (Mahan Air, Conviasa/Emtrasur) that have drawn scrutiny for suspected transfers of sanctioned cargo and personnel.
+The most notable case was the Emtrasur 747 grounded in Argentina in June 2022 and ultimately seized and transferred to the United States in February 2024.

+2025: Pressure on Iran to take assets out of Venezuela

+Former Iranian politician Heshmatollah Falahatpishe warned that Iran needed to clarify the status of $2 billion in claims against Venezuela, saying that political instability in Venezuela could make it difficult for Iran to collect the money.